HollieWhiteheadAnthony/New-York-Airbnb-Data-Analysis/README.md

 # Goal was to explore relationships among certain features from the data

-# Reduced my data to only included what was needed, cleaned, structured and formatted it apporopriately.
+# Reduced my data to only includ what was needed, cleaned, structured and formatted it apporopriately.
 - boxplots and histplots to check distributions
 - log transfrom to spread out skewed data and reduce the impact of outliers